-I am honored to again be serving as the KAPA President for the 2019-2020 term, and I look forward to continuing to work for the promotion of Kentucky PAs in this role.
+I am honored to be serving as the KAPA President for the 2020-2021 term, and I look forward to continuing to work for the promotion of Kentucky PAs in this role.

-Our goals are attainable but cannot be accomplished without support from all practicing PAs in Kentucky.
-We must all take ownership of our career and be advocates for our profession to our employers, co-workers, legislators, communities and patients.
+Our goals are attainable but cannot be accomplished without support from all PAs in Kentucky.
+KAPA has been very lucky to have a large amount of involvement from Pre-PA and PA Students, but we also need the involvement of practicing in PAs to further improve and promote our profession.
+We must all take ownership of our career and be advocates for the PA when speaking with our employers, co-workers, legislators, communities and patients.

 Additionally, don’t forget to remind your friends and colleagues to join KAPA, as we have a long list of membership benefits.